vivaria/edisonrul.ing/docs/source/cards/a/anti-spell.md

 ### Card Rulings

 Remove 2 Spell Counters on your side of the field to negate the activation of a Spell Card and destroy it.
-●Removing 2 Spell Counters is a cost.
+*   Removing 2 Spell Counters is a cost.